AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/skills-levels.md

 # Create and modify skills and levels {#create-and-modify-skills-and-levels}

-Learning Manager Learning Programs are renamed to Learning Paths.
-This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.
+Captivate Prime&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.

 Create, assign, and modify skills and levels.

 Skills map is a grouping of skill sets, knowledge, and traits of an employee in an organization.
 These skills maps help companies/organizations to set or raise the performance expectations for its employees.
 Skills enable employees to align their behaviors to organizational expectations.

-Adobe Learning Manager enables you to map the performance of learners based on their skill sets using skills map.
-When learners complete taking up some courses, learners can know their standing against each skill by viewing the skill maps.
+Adobe Captivate Prime enables you to map the performance of learners based on their skill sets using skills map.
+When learners complete taking up some courses, learners can know their standing against each skill&nbsp;by viewing the skill&nbsp;maps.

-The fundamental purpose of Skills in the Learning Manager LMS is to provide the Administrator with a tool that aligns learning with business goals.
+The fundamental purpose of Skills in the Captivate Prime LMS is to provide the Administrator with a tool that aligns learning with business goals.

 ## Add a skill {#addaskill}